-INRA has published a four-year study on the economic viability of organic permaculture.
-This study entitled "Permacultural Biological Mariculture and Economic Performance" shows that permaculture can be quite economically competitive with conventional intensive farming.
-The study was carried out on a rather small area of 1000m², ie 1 / 10 of hectare, and with a good proportion in forcing (greenhouse), it follows that each m² cultivated in organic permaculture can generate a turnover exceeding 50 € / m² for direct sale.
+INRA published a four-year study on the economic viability of organic permaculture.
+This study entitled “Permacultural organic market gardening and economic performance” shows that permaculture can be quite competitive economically compared to conventional intensive agriculture.
+The study was carried out on a fairly small area of 1000m², i.e. 1/10 of a hectare, and with a good proportion in forcing (greenhouse), it appears that each m² cultivated in organic permaculture can generate a turnover. exceeding 50 € / m² for direct sale.

 What motivated some to start their garden permaculture, it is good because on econology, we have developed a cultivation technique even more powerful than the biological permaculture: the Kitchen Garden Sloth (no fertilizer or pesticide, even organic)

 Farm Bec Hellouin